cloud-annotations/classification-android/README.md

 Follow these [instructions](https://developer.android.com/studio/debug/dev-options.html#enable).

 ## Add your model files to the project
-Copy the `model_android` directory generated from the object detection walkthrough and paste it into the `classification-android/app/src/main/assets` folder of this repo.
+Copy the `model_android` directory generated from the classification walkthrough and paste it into the `classification-android/app/src/main/assets` folder of this repo.

 ## Run the app
 In Android Studio run a **Gradle sync** so the build system can find your files.